Best Office Coffee Makers at a Glance

 Water Quality Matters

 Coffee is 98% water.
 If your tap water tastes like a swimming pool, your coffee will too.
 Consider a Brita Ultra Max Water Dispenser or a similar filtration system—your coffee maker will last longer, and your coffee will taste infinitely better.
+For offices in areas with particularly hard water, our guide to the best coffee makers for hard water offers solutions that can handle mineral buildup.

 The Grinder Question